deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15633/index.md

 ![](figures/figures_3_0.png)

-> 🔼 The figure illustrates the GATEAU framework, which uses Homologous Models' Guidance and Contextual Awareness Measurement to select influential samples for training long-context LLMs.
+> 🔼 The figure illustrates the GATEAU framework, which selects influential long samples for training long-context LLMs using Homologous Models' Guidance and Contextual Awareness Measurement.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: An overview of our framework GATEAU.
 Unlike directly training LLMs with the entire dataset, GATEAU first selects samples enriched with long-range dependency relations by using two proposed methods.
 Then it uses selected influential samples for training long-context LLMs.